 10 Simple Rules for Good Communication

-Ten easy to implement rules for your next presentation.
-Read over the list and make sure you have considering all of the points when preparing and delivering your speech.
+In this article, we list 10 simple rules to help you effectively communicate when speaking in public.
+Read over the list and make sure you have considering all of the points when preparing for and delivering your speech.

 1. See yourself as others see you.
 Hear yourself as others hear you